Public hearing 30: Guardianship, substituted and supported decision-making

-Public hearing 30 of the Royal Commission into Violence, Abuse, Neglect and Exploitation will examine Australian guardianship and administration laws and policies with a particular focus on how substituted decision-making impacts on the rights of people with disability.
+Public hearing 30 of the Royal Commission into Violence, Abuse, Neglect and Exploitation examined Australian guardianship and administration laws and policies with a particular focus on how substituted decision-making impacts on the rights of people with disability.

 The Royal Commission heard from witnesses with lived and direct experience from Western Australia, Queensland, Victoria and New South Wales, and from advocates and Public Guardians and Public Trustees.

 The scope and purpose of Public hearing 30 was to:

 listen to the experiences of people with disability who have been subject to guardianship or financial administration orders

 examine the assumptions about capacity and decision-making, including fluctuating capacity at different times of a person’s life

 explore the barriers for people with disability participating in guardianship and administration proceedings and the impact of the decisions on their lives